fusioncharts/dev_centre_docs/chart-guide/chart-configurations/drill-down.md

 * Replace `top` with `screenY`.

-To know more about the attributes compatible with different browsers, click **here**.

 Follow the steps given below:

 * Specify the `detailsWin` as the name of the new pop-up window in which the target URL will be rendered.

-* Configure the functional attributes using its cosmetic and functional attributes (explained in the table below).
+* Configure the functional attributes using its cosmetic and functional attributes.

 * Specify the URL of the encoded link.
 Use a hyphen as the separator between the attributes and the link.